Johnny Cooper (Home and Away): Storylines

-Johnny is first seen is his car outside Summer Bay High to warn his younger brother, Rocco (Ian Meadows) that he has a commitment to his gang and cannot back out.
+Johnny is first seen is his car outside Summer Bay High to warn his younger brother, Rocco that he has a commitment to his gang and cannot back out.
 Rocco's principal, Brad demands Johnny leave the premises and Johnny threatens him.
 Johnny then trashes Brad's flat and then forces Rocco into a robbery on Brad's place but Rocco convinces him to rob Amanda Vale's (Holly Brisley) home instead.
 Johnny and the gang take Amanda and Peter Baker (Nicholas Bishop) hostage and rob the place.
 Johnny then tells Rocco to ask Sally if he can move in at Summer Bay House but after Brad warns her about Rocco, she refuses.
 Johnny then has Rocco beaten and he is found by Brad and Sally agrees to let him stay.
 Johnny continues forcing Rocco to steal and escalates his feud with Brad and forces him off the road.
 Brad reports the incident but without proof, Johnny gets away with it.
 He then begins playing mind games with Brad by leaving messages about his late wife Emily (Libby Richmond) on the blackboards at school.
 Brad eventually snaps and attacks Johnny.
-Johnny in retaliation pays a student top claim Brad sold him drugs, which results in Brad being stood down as principal.
+Johnny in retaliation pays a student to claim Brad sold him drugs, which results in Brad being stood down as principal.

 He then schemes to rob the local Credit Union, and Brad overhears and informs the police.
 However, Johnny is able to avoid arrest after a police search reveals nothing, due to Rocco removing the plans before the police arrived.
-Brad is bent on bringing Johnny down and sneaks back into his place and finds Amanda's stolen jewellery.
-Rocco then betrays Johnny to the police and Johnny tries to changes the plans but Sally finds the real plans and reports him to the police.
-Johnny is arrested and jailed and demands Rocco either kills Sally or be killed himself.
+Brad is hell bent on bringing Johnny down and sneaks back into his place and finds Amanda's stolen jewellery.
+Rocco then betrays Johnny to the police.
+Johnny tries to changes the plans but Sally finds the real plans and reports him to the police.
+Johnny is arrested and jailed.
+He demands Rocco either kills Sally or be killed himself.
 Rocco stabs Sally and leaves her for dead, but she survives.
-Sally remembers the stabbing and Rocco arranges for him to stay at safe house.
+Sally remembers the stabbing and Rocco arranges for him to stay at a safe house.
 Ric Dalby (Mark Furze) arrives to confront Rocco but finds him badly beaten.
 Rocco dies in hospital and Ric is jailed for his murder.